skip to content

 00:27:57 - Anthony Campolo

-Being DevRel, it can be kind of like an island onto itself or like a connector between different pillars.
-There's a lot of different ways you can kind of approach it.
-I think it's also, we talk about this with dom, how this can lead to a lot of burnout because you end up having to be so many things to so many different people at one time.
-So for me I always try and be like, you know, get a little bit of product, a little bit of marketing, a little bit of engineering and then by getting the sum total of those pieces you can get kind of a holistic view.
+Being DevRel, it can be kind of like an island unto itself or like a connector between different pillars.
+There's a lot of different ways you can approach it.
+I think it's also, we talk about this with Dom, how this can lead to a lot of burnout because you end up having to be so many things to so many different people at one time.
+So for me I always try and get a little bit of product, a little bit of marketing, a little bit of engineering, and then by getting the sum total of those pieces you can get kind of a holistic view.

 00:28:30 - Scott Steinlage